January 9th 2018

 “Research has shown that the traditional Mediterranean diet reduces the risk of heart disease.
 In fact, an analysis of more than 1.5 million healthy adults demonstrated that following a Mediterranean diet was associated with a reduced risk of death from heart disease and cancer, as well as a reduced incidence of Parkinson's and Alzheimer's diseases.”

-A major new study which tracked participants over the course of a decade has also found that eating the Mediterranean way can cut your risk of obesity by half.
+The research doesn't stop there; in 2018 a small Brazilian study suggested the diet leads to greater bone and muscle mass in post-menopausal women, while a major study which tracked participants over the course of a decade also found that eating the Mediterranean way can cut your risk of obesity by half.
 The University of Navarra and Carlos III Institute of Health in Spain made the discovery in their study of 16,000 people, which found that those who ate more meat and anomal fats as opposed to plenty of veg, fruit and legumes, were more at risk of obesity.

 Furthermore, a small study in Spain published in JAMA Internal Medicine revealed that women who consumed an extra-virgin olive oil rich Mediterranean diet had a lower chance of developing breast cancer over the next five years when compared to those who ate a low-fat one.
 In 2017, a new, larger study for the World Cancer Research Fund found that following the diet could significantly reduce the risk of developing a specific type of breast cancer; oestrogen-receptor-negative (ER-negative) breast cancer, which is a postmeopausal type of the cancer that doesn't respond to hormone therapy.